centerOfBrightness#

 Image Processing#

-where the center of brightess \(p_{\mathrm{cob}}\) has an x and y component which are then written to the message.
-The normalized total brightness is equal to
+where \(p_{\mathrm{cob}}\) has x and y components written to the output message.

 User Guide#

-Import the centerOfBrightness class:
+Import the module:

-from Basilisk.fswAlgorithms import centerOfBrightness
+from xmera.fswAlgorithms import centerOfBrightness

 Class CenterOfBrightness#